BinarySpritz/binaryspritz.github.io/_posts/2024-06-20-my-journey-for-100-days-of-swiftui.md

 2. `@ViewBuilder` means that the resulting view will be build taking into consideration every declared element.
 That is important because we can avoid to embedd the `Image` and the `Text` inside a container in our `ContentView`.
 It is worth noticing that the `padding` modifier applied to content will be applied to both `Image` and `Text`

 # Day 24
 Today, three challenges await us.
-We have to modify our previous projects with what we learnt yesterday
+We have to modify our previous projects with what we learned yesterday

 ## WeSplit with conditional modifier
 The first challenge is changing the color of the totals in WeSplit.
 We want a red tint when we select a 0% for tip.